angular-google-chart/angular-google-chart/README.md

 ### Usage and Demo

-See sample files index.html and controllers in partials directory.
-[Live Demo](http://angular-google-chart.github.io/angular-google-chart/)
+See examples in the [Documentation](http://angular-google-chart.github.io/angular-google-chart/docs/latest/examples/)

 #### Other samples